Bixal/rapid-prototyping-with-uswds-event/README.md

 A typical need we see in government is for people to fill out a simple screener before they complete a larger task.
 When these screeners are long, onerous, and confusing, they lead to wasted time and bad data.

-Drawing inspiration from one of our HHS projects, we decided to build an accessible, plain-language, effortless template to allow for rapid iteration of a screener, before starting on any production code.
+Drawing inspiration from one of our HHS projects, we decided to build an accessible, plain-language, readymade template to allow for rapid iteration of a screener, before starting on any production code.

 After making and testing 3 versions in less than 4 weeks, we demonstrated major improvements in user experience, accessibility, and usability that laid the groundwork for a better product.